tuming1990/keras-pdnn/README.md

-TF-PDNN
+KERAS-PDNN
 ====

-TF-PDNN is forked from PDNN (https://github.com/yajiemiao/pdnn) and basically changes the backend from Theano to Tensorflow while keeps the original functionalites.
+KERAS-PDNN is forked from PDNN (https://github.com/yajiemiao/pdnn) and basically changes the backend from Theano to KERAS while keeps the original functionalites.